CumulusNetworks/docs/content/cumulus-linux/Installation-Management/Adding-and-Updating-Packages.md

 ## Upgrade Packages

 {{%notice note%}}
 You cannot upgrade to Cumulus Linux 4.0 from Cumulus 3.7 by upgrading packages.
 You must install a disk image using ONIE.
-Refer to [Upgrading Cumulus Linux](../Upgrading-Cumulus-Linux/).
+Refer to {{% link url="Upgrading-Cumulus-Linux" text="Upgrading Cumulus Linux" %}}.

 {{%/notice%}}